Paramathi Velur

 Paramathi Velur is also a state assembly constituency in Tamil Nadu, India.
 It was formed after constituency delimitations in 2008[1] and forms a part of the Namakkal parliamentary constituency.

 Geography

 Paramathi Velur is located at 11.1121°N 78.0044°E. It has an average elevation of 170 metres (566 feet).

 History

-Historic Kaveri Bridge, which connects the Namakkal and Karur districts, is the popular landmark of the town.
+Historic Kaveri Bridge, which connects the Namakkal and Karur districts, is the popular landmark of the city.
 This bridge was constructed after much wrangling between the stalwarts of Mohanur and Velur on the best location.
 Finally the bridge on Cauvery River was built at Velur.
 The bridge was opened for traffic in 1952.
 Now another bridge was also constructed adjacent to the old one, The longest road in INDIA is NH-44 which also passes through Paramathi Velur.